 What is the CISSP-ISSEP?
-Information Systems Security Engineering Professional
+Information Systems Security Engineering Professional [updated 2021]

-What Is the ISSEP?
+What is the ISSEP?

-Who Should Earn the ISSEP?
+Who should earn the ISSEP?

 - Senior systems engineers

-- Information assurance systems engineers
+- Information assurance system engineers

 - Information assurance officers